seyhunak/twitter-bootstrap-rails/README.md

     rails generate bootstrap:install less

+If you need to skip coffeescript replacement into app generators, use:

+    rails generate bootstrap:install --no-coffeescript

 ### Installing the CSS stylesheets

 If you don't need to customize the stylesheets using Less, the only gem you need is the `twitter-bootstrap-rails` gem: